mna/0value/posts/about Go logging.md

     * Info, Infof
     * Warn, Warnf

-- **inconshreveable/log15** : leveled logging, in this case only the `Printf`-style of method signature is provided, in a compatible way.
+- **inconshreveable/log15** : leveled logging, in this case only the `Printf`-style of method signature is provided, in a compatible way. **Update** : log15 actually uses key/value pairs of arguments like logxi (see next bullet), so although the signature is compatible with the stdlib Printf, it does not share the same semantics.
     * Crit (conceptually, "Critf")
     * Debug (conceptually, "Debugf")
     * Error (you get the idea...)